 There are some funny FAQ's and some other amusing links on the page.
 It's definitely worth a visit if you've got an hour or so to kill.

 acme.com was registered in 1994, is one of the oldest websites and is still alive and kicking.
-It seems to website owner is quite happy to keep the antique look of the site, and to be honest, it's quite refreshing to modern "fancy" sites.
+It seems the website owner is quite happy to keep the antique look of the site and to be honest, it's quite refreshing to modern "fancy" sites.